-Distraction can also stem from a general disinterest in whatever activity if causing your child’s attention to wander.
-In these cases, it can be productive to search for alternative activities in order to help them be more invested.
+Distraction can also stem from a general disinterest in whatever activity is causing your child’s attention to wander.
+In these cases, it can be productive to search for alternative activities to help them be more invested.

 Alternatively, show them a different way to tackle the task to see if you can spark their interest…

 5. Sleep and Nutrition

-The lack of a sleep routine, as well as nutrition(too much sugar), are responsible for distraction issues.
-If your child isn’t sleeping enough at night or is a fussy eater that doesn’t enjoy a balanced diet, then it could be a contributing factor to their distraction problems.
+The lack of a sleep routine and nutrition(too much sugar) are responsible for distraction issues.
+If your child isn’t sleeping enough at night or is a fussy eater that doesn’t enjoy a balanced diet, it could contribute to their distraction problems.

 How To Help A Distracted Child – 5 Rules

-Here are some of the best-recommended ways for how to help a distracted child become a more stable and engaged version of themselves.
+Here are some of the best-recommended ways to help distracted children become more stable and engaged versions of themselves.

 1. Consistent Schedule

 If you want to know how to help a distracted child, one of the first and most effective things to do is set up a regular and consistent schedule for your child.

 Getting them into a routine that they can recognize and start to rely on is a good way to help them with their distraction issues.